bsteinkirchner/aboutme/README.md

 🤝 My name is Brittany Steinkirchner!
-I am a developer in training and completed one bootcamp and am enrolled in another.
-I currently have skills in HTML, Java, Javascript, CSS, and Bootstrap.
+I am a full stack developer and my tech stack is PHP (Laravel), MySQL, and React.

 😄 Pronouns: She/her